-We should note, that after reaching strong volume increases (up 5.0% to 8.5% YoY in January and early February), the last few weeks have been slightly lower, although not severely enough or for a long-enough period of time to make a change in our forecast.
-However, we are closely watching for signs that the consequences of the absence of trade agreements and ongoing trade talks (which we assert are the primary cause for the slowdowns in international airfreight), are spreading to the U.S. industrial economy.
+We should note that, after reaching strong volume increases (up 5.0% to 8.5% YoY in January and early February), the last few weeks have been lower (six-week moving average is 0.9%), although not severely enough or for a long-enough period of time to by themselves make a change in our forecast.
+However, as we outlined earlier, we are closely watching for signs that the consequences of the absence of trade agreements and ongoing trade talks (which we assert are the primary cause for the slowdowns in international airfreight), are spreading to the U.S. industrial economy.
 We also know that chemical volume shipped by railroads has historically been one of the earliest and most reliable indicators on this matter.

-When viewed on a nominal basis, the chemical carload volume looks bullish for U.S. industrial production.
+When viewed on a nominal basis, the chemical carload volume looked bullish for U.S. industrial production until recently.